fadli0029/CS285_fall2021_DeepRL_UCBerkeley/hw1/README.md

 - take some labeled data.
 - use that label data to learn some policy.
 - for example, we get an image of a human driving.
 We label that image with an action (ex: steering wheel angle) and an observation (ex: camera attached to the car).
-- then, we proceed collecting a large dataset consisting of image and action tuples.
+- then, we proceed collecting a large dataset consisting of observation-action tuples.
 - And we perform supervised learning.